Explore this course:

 The prevalence of neurodegenerative diseases is increasing, but effective treatments are lacking.
 Detailed knowledge of the neuropathology of neurodegenerative diseases is essential to understanding these disorders.
 Cellular and animal models of neurodegenerative diseases are key to translational research, but have limitations.
 This module will examine the classical neuropathology of a range of neurodegenerative diseases including Alzheimer's disease, Parkinson's disease and motor neurone disease, and investigate the application and limitations of using models of disease.15 credits

-Neuropathology is underpinned by knowledge of the neuroanatomy of the central nervous system.
-This module will combine a lecture series on basic and functional neuroanatomy, neuroimaging, peripheral neuroanatomy and basic neuroscience with laboratory dissection of the human brain and spinal cord, thereby enabling the students to acquire an in-depth and critical understanding of core neuroanatomy.
-The gross anatomy dissection course will also be complemented by examination of histology specimens to demonstrate the microscopic neuroanatomy and observing a standard brain cut session with a consultant neuropathologist.15 credits
+Knowledge of the neuroanatomy of the central nervous system is fundamental to neuroscience.
+This module will combine a lecture series on basic and functional neuroanatomy, neuroimaging, peripheral neuroanatomy and basic neuroscience with practical demonstrations of the human brain and spinal cord using models and prosections.
+This will enable students to acquire an in-depth and critical understanding of functional neuroanatomy.15 credits

 - Nervous system disease

 Nervous system diseases are diverse and a common cause of death and disability.
-This module focuses principally on inflammatory, vascular, and neoplastic disease processes in detail, but also includes consideration of epilepsy, neurodevelopmental dsorders, mitochondrial disease and neurotrauma.
+This module focuses principally on inflammatory, vascular, and neoplastic disease processes in detail.
 In recent years great progress has been made in both prevention and acute management of these diseases, however the precise pathways and molecular mechanisms involved are unknown.
 This module provides an opportunity for students to engage in depth learning of the classical clinical manifestations and neuropathologies of these diseases.
 It will also facilitate the students' understanding how recent laboratory breakthroughs have been translated into clinical benefits for patients in the modern treatment of these conditions.15 credits

 - Neuroimaging and Histopathology